-DSPF Annex Official Information Filing and File Census

-Annex Version 3

-Annex Publication date 31 July 2020

-Releasable to Defence and Defence Industry

-Compliance Requirements Compliance requirements for this supplementary document are the same as for its parent document (DSPF Control).

-DSPF Control Assessing and Protecting Official Information

-DSPF Number Control 10.1
+DSPF Annex Official Information Filing and File Census Requirements same as for its parent document (DSPF Control).
+DSPF Control Classification and Protection of Official Information DSPF Number Control 10.1

 Note: A new row is added for each version to show the version history of this document.